thejamesgore/ga-projects/GA-Project-1/README.md

 ---

-Below you can see the logic that progressively makes the end game more difficult by increasing firing frequency as boss.health decreases past certain thresholds.
-You can also see that the boss.y position of the boss varies depending where the ship.y position is however with some modifications to ensure it stays on screen.
-Finally you can also see the function that tests for hit detection of the boss by player missles utilizing a forEach function which also has included an increase to the player score, reduction in boss.health, and a final animation where the boss will drift downwards offscreen when it is defeated.
+Below you can see the logic that progressively makes the end game more difficult by increasing firing frequency as `boss.health` decreases past certain thresholds.
+You can also see that the `boss.y` position varies depending where the `ship.y` position is, however with some modifications to ensure it stays on screen.

+Finally you can also see the function that tests for hit detection utilizing a forEach function which also increases the player score, reduction in `boss.health`, and a final animation where the boss will drift downwards offscreen when it is defeated.

 ``` JavaScript
 // Boss firing frequency based on current frame & how much health the boss has left